rkupferwpi/dataviz-project-template-proposal/README.md

  * How to make the data show the total for each year and by type of check (without having do modify the csv data to include totals)
  * How to make a legend with years that are selectable such that the data for each state appears for the selected year

-## Sketches
+## Putting Ideas to Paper

+The following two sketches put my ideas onto paper for future development.

 ![Sketch 1](https://github.com/user-attachments/assets/86a18823-b548-4693-985d-c8444ea128ce)

 ![Sketch 2](https://github.com/user-attachments/assets/c2deb32d-e055-4cba-9ea9-b99cb1e4b413)

-Sketch 1 shows the data as I would like to present it, as a map of the US where the user can hover over a state (or click on a state) and have a bubble appear that shows the total background checks in the state and the total of each type of background check.
+Sketch 1 shows the data as I would like to present it, as a map of the US where the user can hover over a state and have a bubble appear that shows the total background checks in the state and the total of each type of background check.
 On the right hand side is a legend that allows the user to select from the available years the data is available for.

 Sketch 2 shows the data in stacked bar chart form with each state on the x-axis and total on the y-axis.
-The stacked bars form the total of each type of check with the total bar lenght the sum of the stacked bar.
+The stacked bars form the total of each type of check with the total bar length being the sum of the stacked bar.
 On the right hand side is a legend that allows the user to select from the available years the data is available for.
-As a bonus, if I went with this visualization, it would be interesting if it could play each year on it's own so one could see the changes in numbers of background checks over time.